artofcodelabs/source_maps_fixer/README.md

 # SourceMapsFixer

 SourceMapsFixer is a set of [Rake](https://ruby.github.io/rake/) tasks for fixing **sourceMappingURL**s.
-It is useful in [Rails](https://rubyonrails.org) apps if you like to have your main front-end code separated in `frontend` directory, for example.
-But you also use [Sprockets](https://github.com/rails/sprockets-rails) to process additional assets and compile them to `public/assets`.
-Fingerprints are added to asset filenames during compilation, by default.
+It is helpful for [Rails](https://rubyonrails.org) apps where the main front-end code lives in the separate directory like `frontend`.
+But the app also uses [Sprockets](https://github.com/rails/sprockets-rails) to process outputted bundles and additional assets inside `app/assets` directory. `bin/rails assets:precompile` command compiles assets to `public/assets` directory.
+Fingerprints are added to asset filenames during compilation by default.
 It is useful in conjunction with far-future headers.

-Common setup looks like this:

-Module bundler like [webpack](https://webpack.js.org) outputs bundles to `app/assets/bundles`, for example.
-By running `bin/rails assets:precompile` _Sprockets_ compiles all assets to `public/assets`

 ### Problem

-When _webpack_ produces bundles to `app/assets/bundles`, each contains **sourceMappingURL** at the bottom (if configured).
+When [webpack](https://webpack.js.org) produces bundles to `app/assets/bundles`, each contains **sourceMappingURL** at the bottom (if configured).
 This URL links to the corresponding source map.
 But when _Sprockets_ compile assets to `public/assets`, fingerprints are added to all asset filenames.
-**sourceMappingURL**s are intact which makes them pointing to invalid files without fingerprints.
+**sourceMappingURL**s are intact, which makes them point to invalid files without fingerprints.

 ### Solution